Bacterial growth: The 5th phase: Long-term stationary phase

 Long-term stationary phase, unlike early stationary phase (in which there is little cell division), is a highly dynamic period in which the birth and death rates are balanced.
-It's been proven that after death phase E. coli can be maintained in batch culture for long periods without adding nutrients.
+It has been proven that after death phase E. coli can be maintained in batch culture for long periods without adding nutrients.
 By providing sterile distilled water to maintain volume and osmolarity, aerobically grown cultures can be maintained at densities of ~10^{6} colony-forming units (CFUs) per ml for more than 5 years without the addition of nutrients in batch culture.

 Environmental conditions

 Environmental factors influence rate of bacterial growth such as acidity (pH), temperature, water activity, macro and micro nutrients, oxygen levels, and toxins.
 Conditions tend to be relatively consistent between bacteria with the exception of extremophiles.
 Bacterium have optimal growth conditions under which they thrive, but once outside of those conditions the stress can result in either reduced or stalled growth, dormancy (such as formation spores), or death.
 Maintaining sub-optimal growth conditions is a key principle to food preservation.